 General Dynamics C4 Systems received a $59 million contract from the U.S. Army for new Warfighter Information Network–Tactical (WIN-T) Increment 2 vehicles and related network products to support Army soldier training.
 The new equipment, which includes soldier network extension and point-of-presence vehicles, will have updated software that simplifies network operations.
 When delivered to the Army’s LandWarNet School in Fort Gordon, Georgia, the vehicles and products will be folded into the Army’s new system-of-systems training curriculum.

 PacStar has announced it has been awarded a three-year, $6.2 million indefinite-delivery/indefinite-quantity contract to support the Warfighter Information Network-Tactical Increment 1 (WIN-T).
 The WIN-T contract significantly expands the use of PacStar’s IQ-Core Software by mobile network communications units across the U.S. Army.
+IQ-Core Software delivers communications management by replacing time-intensive, complex and error-prone manual set-up and management processes for battlefield tactical communications systems with configuration wizards that automate both complex and routine tasks.

 General Dynamics C4 Systems Inc., Taunton, Mass., was awarded a $475 million cost-plus-incentive-fee contract for research and development requirements to support the Warfighter Information Network-Tactical Increment 3.
 Requirements include the fabrication, assembly, and coding of the configuration items necessary to complete the research and development phase for transition to the production and deployment phase.
 Support includes evolutionary product integration, testing, and evaluation.
+Army Contracting Command, Aberdeen Proving Ground, Md., is the contracting activity (W15P7T-14-D-0002).

 Select U.S. Army brigade combat teams headed to Afghanistan will soon receive components from the service's first integrated mobile network.
 The equipment package, known as Capability Set 13 (CS 13), could revolutionize combat operations and help the Army in its overarching modernization efforts.